 - Combine 2 cups of flour, instant yeast, and salt in a mixing bowl.
 Add warm milk, water, sweetener, and oil, blending until mixture is combined and smooth.

 - Knead in extra flour, a little at a time, until it forms a soft dough.
-Careful not to add too much flour or the rolls will be dry and hard.
+You may need more than the specified amount, but be careful not to add too much flour or the rolls will be dry and hard.

 - Cover and let dough rest in a warm place for 5 minutes.